hackclub/hacker-challenge/README.md

 - The next tab over is the "Console" tab.
 This shows the logs and errors of the JavaScript that's being rendered on the page.
 You will see validation, tips, and hints here.
 - "Sources" is the next tab over.
 It'll tell you what files are being loaded into the browser for that page.
 Here you should see our HTML, JavaScript, and CSS.
 - If you skip over a few tabs, the last tab we will be using is the "Application" tab.
 Here we will be working with the "Local Storage" area, which shows any data that our website has saved to your browser.

+## Running locally
+Hacker Challenge uses Node.JS and Express to make the static routes nicer locally.
+To start the server, run `node app.js` in your terminal.
+Navigate to `http://localhost:3000/` in your browser to see the challenge in the browser.